 than labour and employment statutes, such as Quebec's

 Employers who dismiss an employee in an abusive, cavalier or

 The above reasons reinforce that care should be taken when

-reason for the dismissal, but the timing and manner are
+dismissal, but the timing and manner are important.

 Unfortunately, reasonable accommodation for employees in the workplace continues to be the source of significant litigation and even today we continue to see outrageous examples of employers behaving badly.

 We are now beginning to see reported cases involving charges and subsequent fines laid against employers for failing to provide information, instruction and supervision to protect a worker from workplace violence.